at-mlops/mlflow-training/README.md

 You should see the message `everything looks good - setup finished!`

+If you are struggling with any of the exercises you can checkout the branch `solution` to get hints on how the exercises work.

 # Contributing

 If you want to contribute to the training or give your feedback, please reach out to the MLOps Track or your trainers.